Doctors Note Logo

 How Much Protein Is in an Egg?
 The Reality & Medically Approved Next Steps

-A large egg provides about 6 to 7 grams of high quality, complete protein, with roughly 3.6 grams in the white and 2.7 grams in the yolk; sizes vary from about 5 grams in small eggs to 7 to 8 grams in extra large.
+A large egg contains 6 to 7 grams of high-quality, complete protein: about 3.6 grams in the white and 2.7 grams in the yolk.
+Egg protein content varies by size, ranging from 5 grams in small eggs to 7 to 8 grams in extra-large eggs.

 answer background